socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-03-pure-functions+side-effects.md

 In fact, I think you could safely say that the wild growth of functional and declarative javascript over the last decade goes hand in hand with the wild and explosive growth of React -- the two are inextricably linked.

 [SC]
-IN FUNCTIONAL JAVASCRIPT:

-functions should do one thing
-functions should be predictable functions should be self contained functions should have a return value functions should avoid side effects
+(data, someFunction) => someFunction(newData)

 [VO]
-need more text here

-If you're new to functional javascript, you're in for a treat!
-It's a powerful and elegant way to write javascript code and it also can be pretty challenging.
-There will most likely be some brain benders coming your way over the next few weeks.

-, and most of them will have to do with higher order functions of one kind or another.

-But at it's core, functional programming actually a pretty simple idea: the goal is to write small and specific functions that can be combined and organized to create larger functions.
+At it's core, functional programming is actually a pretty simple idea: the goal is to write small and specific functions that process some data and can be combined and organized to create larger functions.

+[SC]
+(data) => InterfaceElement(data)
+[VO]
+In React, we use functions to create and update user interface elements.

+[SC]

+    (a, b) => a + b

+[VO]
-So, maybe the first thing we should do is to review the humble and oh so powerful function.
+So, let's get started by reviewing the humble, flexible and oh so powerful function.

 [SC]